-With a view to organizing co-operation in responding to accidental marine pollution and to effectively assisting each other in case of emergency, the Parties shall, within the framework of this Plan:
+With a view to organizing co-operation in responding to accidental marine pollution and to effectively assisting each other in case of marine oil pollution incidents, the Parties shall, within the framework of this Plan:

 - designate competent national Authorities responsible for marine pollution preparedness and response, at governmental and operational levels respectively, who will co-operate in order to respond promptly and effectively to a pollution incident; - maintain in a permanently operational state an appropriate communications network for the exchange of information relevant to the Plan; - report to each other pollution incidents occurring in their area of responsibility or pollution incidents occurring in the area of interest which may affect another Party; - set up and maintain in good working order stockpiles of pollution response equipment and products; - endeavour to have available strike teams composed of persons properly trained and experienced in accidental marine pollution response operations.
-These resources shall be made available to a Party who so requests within the framework of this Plan for use in Joint Response Operations (JRO), taking always into consideration that the assisting Party/ies should not deplete its/their national resources beyond a reasonable level of preparedness; - define and apply in case of activation of the Plan, a common policy regarding pollution response methods and techniques, including elimination of the source of pollution, containment and recovery of floating oil at sea, use of dispersants, protection of sensitive areas, and shore cleanup; - define a mechanism for financing mutual assistance operations undertaken within the framework of the Plan; - follow a common policy as regards delivering, receiving, using and returning to the country of origin, any equipment and other resources requested and/or rendered as assistance within the framework of the Plan.
+These resources shall be made available to a Party who so requests within the framework of this Plan for use in Joint Response Operations (JRO), taking always into consideration that the assisting Party/ies should not deplete its/their national resources beyond a reasonable level of preparedness; - seek to define and apply in case of activation of the Plan, a common policy regarding pollution response methods and techniques, including elimination of the source of pollution, containment and recovery of floating oil at sea, use of dispersants, protection of sensitive areas, and shore clean-up.
+In any case adoption of such common policy shall not imply amending the existing NCPs and the provision specified in Article 1.4 paragraph 4 shall prevail should an agreed national response policy stipulated in the NCP differ from the adopted common policy. - define a mechanism for financing mutual assistance operations undertaken within the framework of the Plan; - follow a common policy as regards delivering, receiving, using and returning to the country of origin, any equipment and other resources requested and/or rendered as assistance within the framework of the Plan.